Their significance for mathematical cognition,

 It follows that statistics-based neural nets, however deep, cannot make such ancient mathematical discoveries, despite the huge, and steadily growing, collection of partial successes (many of which are inherently deceptive).

-Many intelligent researchers seem never to have noticed this (Kantian, modal) feature of mathematical knowledge and find it hard to understand -- and they therefore fail to grasp the deep limitations of intelligence based on abilities to acquire, reason about and use statistical information and probabilites.
+Many intelligent researchers seem never to have noticed this (Kantian, modal) feature of mathematical knowledge and find it hard to understand -- and they therefore fail to grasp the deep limitations of intelligence based on abilities to acquire, reason about and use statistical information and probabilities.
 The examples of impossibility and necessity presented below have nothing to do with statistical evidence or probabilities.